17th Raiders Wing: Training Group

-This branch provides training for the operational main force but is also capable of providing training sessions on: Evasion and Escape and EOD/EOR/IEDD to other Italian army and navy units.
+This branch provides training for the operational main force but is also capable of providing training sessions on Evasion and Escape and EOD/EOR/IEDD to other Italian army and navy units.

 Vehicles and equipment

-17th Stormo is part of 1st Special Ops Air Brigade which also includes 9th Stormo equipped with modern HH-101A Caesar helicopters.
+17th Raiders Wing is part of 1st Special Ops Air Brigade which also includes 9th Raiders Wing equipped with modern HH-101A Caesar helicopters.
 C-130J "Hercules IIs" and C-27J "Spartans" are also available.
-In the field the operative force is equipped with the VTLM "Lince", quads and jeeps.
+In the field, the operative force is equipped with the VTLM "Lince", quads and jeeps.

 This unit has access to a large arsenal of sniper rifles and anti-materiel rifles to be used to knock out aircraft.
 It also uses mini UAVs such as the "Strix" produced by Galileo Avionica, and L-3 Communication's "ROVER IV".

-The 17º Stormo Incursori has a variety of armament and equipment.
+The 17th Raiders Wing has a variety of armament and equipment.